 I have adored MVMT’s watches for a long time, but most of them are so minimalist that they contain simple batons rather than Arabic numerals.
 They fixed that by releasing the MVMT Field watch.
 Available with a 41mm stainless steel face and in either a stainless steel link strap (pictured) or a nylon band, this watch looks terrific and is super-inexpensive to boot.
 The company started out making attractive, minimalist watches for women and men, and has since branches out to other lines, including blue light blocking computer glasses.
 The Field Watch in Vert, $115.

-Founded by entrepreneurs and industry veterans Michael Belen and Anthony Kerrigan, Centric Instruments is a very young micro-each brand that makes, among other things, a self-described “most capable solar powered watch under $200.”
+Founded by entrepreneurs and industry veterans Michael Belen and Anthony Kerrigan, Centric Instruments is a very young micro-watch brand that makes, among other things, a self-described “most capable solar powered watch under $200.”
 That’s a pretty amazing price-point for a gorgeous and durable field watch that never needs a battery replacement.
 The 38 mm watch face isn’t huge, and I especially love the the look of the brushes stainless steel and white face model The brand navigated a successful Kickstarter launch of its signature Lightwell Field Watch, raising more than $47,000 in 2019 to get its first product off the ground.
 You can also find their good-looking watches via Huckberry.

 Photo taken by Modern Fellows with permission